 Here is how I thought they performed:

-Quick dry material?
-The travel underwer dried quicker than my other underwear, but my thongs weren’t far behind.
+The travel underwear dried quicker than my other underwear, but my thongs weren’t far behind.

 However, they were the largest in size (granny panties nearly) of all other underpants I have, so the size made them take up more space, no matter how “extremely packable” they claimed to be.